 - New Narrative for Europe

-Trafficking in cultural goods is the illicit import, export and transfer of ownership of cultural property.
-This refers to items of for archaeologic, prehistorical, historical, literary, artistic or scientific importance.
+Trafficking of cultural goods is illicit import, export and transfer of ownership of cultural property, i.e. items being of importance for archaeology, prehistory, history, literature, art or science.

-EU-CULTNET is an informal network of law enforcement authorities and experts on cultural goods, set up by the Council in October 2012 for the purpose of preventing and combating crime against cultural goods.
+EU- CULTNET is an informal network of law enforcement authorities and expertise competent in the field of cultural goods, set up by the Council in October 2012 for the purpose of preventing and combating crime against cultural goods.

-The European Commission cooperates closely with international organisations to strengthen the regulatory environment.
+The European Commission cooperates closely with a number of organisations to strengthen the regulatory environment.
 These include:

-The European Commission provided support for ICOM International Observatory on Illicit Traffic in Cultural Goods and for COLOSSEUM - a joint customs operation combating illegal trafficking of cultural goods within the EU and to and from non-EU countries.
+The European Commission provided support for ICOM International Observatory on Illicit Traffic in Cultural Goods and for COLOSSEUM - a joint customs operation aimed at combating illegal trafficking of cultural goods both within the EU and exported to or imported from non-EU countries.
 Also participating were the WCO Regional Intelligence Liaison Office for Western Europe, Interpol, the European Anti-Fraud Office (OLAF), the European Commission’s Taxation and Customs Union Directorate-General (TAXUD), the International Council of Museums, the Italian Ministry of Cultural Heritage and the Italian ‘Guardia di Finanza’.

-The fight against illicit trafficking is considered by the EU in its relations with third countries.
+Moreover, the fight against illicit trafficking is also considered by the EU in its relations with third countries.

-For example, the Euromed Heritage programme, funded by the EU, has worked closely with UNESCO to build the capacity of national authorities and cultural heritage professionals in Mediterranean partner countries.
-In January 2014, In the framework of Joint Africa-EU strategic partnership (JAES), the European Commission organized a pan-African workshop in Morocco on the protection of cultural goods against plunder, theft and illicit trafficking in Morocco.
+For example, the Euromed Heritage programme, funded by the EU, has worked closely with UNESCO to build the capacity of national authorities and cultural heritage professionals in the Mediterranean Partner Countries.
+In January 2014, In the framework of Joint Africa-EU strategic partnership (JAES), the European Commission organized a pan-African Workshop on the protection of cultural goods against plunder, theft and illicit trafficking in Morocco.

-The Commission's work in the sector will continue, primarily through cooperation with international organisations and information gathering operations.
+The Commission's work in the sector will continue, primarily through cooperation between international organisations in the field, and information gathering operations.